In celebration/commemoration of the organization of the Relief Society, the Brighton Ward had a family day where we ran around the community sharing

 A house on Spencer Road:

-This homeowner was out with her gloves on.
-She was thrilled to have help.
 She wasn't looking for a free ride, just a bunch of happy families to help get the job done.
 There was a lot of work to do, and do, they did.
 They took a moment to do a little rockin' after their rakin' O-style.
 Bags were donated by the City of Brighton.
 It was made known in the community that kindness was being dropped on Livingston County.

 By noon we stopped for lunch, and hoped everyone else had a great time too.